Feb 3, 2020 First of all, there are VERY distinct differences between autism spectrum disorder and a child who has a speech delay.

 A speech and language delay is when a child isn’t developing speech and language at an expected rate.
 It is a common developmental problem that affects as many as 10% of preschool children.
 Your child may have a speech delay if he or she isn’t able to do these things:

-- By 18 months: prefers gestures over vocalizations to communicate
+- Prefers gestures over vocalizations to communicate,

 - Has trouble understanding simple verbal requests.